-A fireplance is the perfect spot for this festive plant installation, if you're lucky enough to have one in your home, but wherever you choose to hang your stockings will work just as well.
+If you're lucky enough to have one in your home, a fireplace is the perfect spot for this festive plant installation, but wherever you choose to hang your stockings will work just as well.

 You will need

-- A wooden trellis with a grid for hanging plants on; we opted for black
+- A trellis with a grid for hanging plants on; we opted for a black colour one

 - Different plants in unusual colours and shapes.
-Our choices include: velvet plant, begonia foliage, Anthurium, Ctenanthe burle-marxii, orchid, Dendodrium Sa Nook Purple, Fittonia mosaic pink forest flame, Monolena primulflora and peperomia.
+We chose velvet plant, begonia foliage, Anthurium, fishbone calathea, phalaenopsis orchid, Dendodrium "Purple Happiness", Fittonia "Pink Forest Flame", Monolena primuliflora and peperomia.

 How to make it

 Step 1.
-Get inspired in the local garden centre and pick up a whole range of plants that go well together.
-Look for different types of leaf and shape, but also complementary size.
-To give you a guide, we used 15 different plants for our backdrop.
+Visit the local garden centre for inspiration, and choose a range of different plants that go well together.
+Look for different types of leaf and shape, and sizes that complement each other.
+To give you a guide, we used a total of 15 different plants for our backdrop.

 Step 2.
-Find a handyman who can make a wooden trellis for you, or do it yourself.
-Once the frame is finished, spray it in your choice of colour.
+Set up a wooden trellis, and paint it your choice of colour.
 We opted for black, because it blends nicely with our interior.
-On the back make a grid out of wire or chicken wire that you can hang or suspend pots from.
+Pin a grid of chicken wire to the back, that you can hang or suspend pots from.

 Step 4.
-Position your plant wall on the mantelpiece and admire the finished result.
-With a pile of presents under the tree and a well-filled stocking hanging by the plant installation, your living room will be transformed into a botanical spectacle on Christmas morning.
+Step back and admire the finished result.
+With a pile of presents under the tree and a well-filled stocking hanging in the midst of the plant installation, your living room will be transformed into a botanical spectacle on Christmas morning.